We marched. We called.

 - Follow up.
 Tell friends “I’m looking forward to hearing how busy it was at your voting place!”

-All registered Maine voters can vote early by absentee ballot for any reason.
-Absentee ballots are available now at all town offices.
-You can request an absentee ballot online or get one in person from your town office.
+The last day to request an absentee ballot in Maine is Thursday, Nov.
+1. All registered Maine voters can vote early by absentee ballot for any reason.
+You can request an absentee ballot online or get one from your town office.
 Absentee ballots can be completed in your town office (our version of in-person early voting) or returned by mail.
-Pay close attention to ballot instructions and postage requirements.
-You must request your absentee ballot by Nov.
-1 and return it to your voting place by 8 pm Nov.
+Pay close attention to instructions and postage requirements.
+Absentee ballots must be received at your voting place by 8 pm Nov.
 6.

 Sometimes called “instant run-off voting,” ranked-choice voting (RCV) ensures that only candidates who win at least 50.1% of the vote are elected to office.
 RCV will ONLY be used in the U.S. Senate and House races.
 Ranked choice voting will NOT be used in the governor’s race or Maine Legislature races.
 Learn more about how RCV works on the Maine Secretary of State website or from the Committee for Ranked Choice Voting.